College Curriculum Information

 Enabling education by integrating care and therapy

 Whatever a student’s disability, our priority is to help them make the most of their time at the College.
-To this effect, we provide excellent medical, care and therapeutic expertise and facilities, alongside appropriate adaptive technologies to participate as fully as in their education and social activities.
+To this effect, we provide excellent medical, care and therapeutic expertise and facilities, alongside appropriate adaptive technologies, to enable students to fully participate in their education and social activities.

 To get the most from education, students need to be comfortable, able to concentrate and enjoy what they’re doing.
 So a lot of our work, alongside our teaching programme, is to make sure that underlying issues – such as posture, seating, mobility, communication and confidence are addressed.
 Our therapists, residential support staff and other specialist colleagues work with each student alongside their teacher to focus on removing any barriers to learning, seen or unseen, to create a level playing field that gives our young people the best possible opportunities to learn.
 Our aim is to help all students achieve their full potential, independently, socially and academically – and at the same time, help them become more self-assured.
 In that way they can make realistic and achievable choices about their future – whether that’s getting a job, further studies, living more independently or living in a residential setting.